 Patterson is a medium-sized city located in the state of California.
-With a population of 22,124 people and three constituent neighborhoods, Patterson is the 306th largest community in California.
-Much of the housing stock in Patterson was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Patterson economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Patterson, where the median household income is $61,761.00.
+With a population of 22,524 people and three constituent neighborhoods, Patterson is the 306th largest community in California.
+Patterson has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Patterson, where the median household income is $69,233.00.

 Housing costs in Patterson are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-When you are in Patterson, you'll notice that it is more blue-collar than most other communities in America.
-37.86% of Patterson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Patterson is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Patterson who work in office and administrative support (16.42%), sales jobs (10.67%), and food service (5.57%).
+Because occupations involving physical labor dominate the local economy, Patterson is generally considered to be a blue-collar town.
+40.25% of the Patterson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Patterson is a city of sales and office workers, transportation and shipping workers, and service providers.
+There are especially a lot of people living in Patterson who work in office and administrative support (15.65%), sales jobs (12.44%), and management occupations (4.78%).

 Patterson is an extremely ethnically-diverse city.
 The people who call Patterson home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Patterson, accounting for 61.59% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Patterson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Patterson include German, Portuguese, Italian, Irish, and French.
+People of Hispanic or Latino origin are the most prevalent group in Patterson, accounting for 62.88% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Patterson residents report their race to be White, followed by Asian.
+Important ancestries of people in Patterson include Portuguese, German, English, Italian, and Norwegian.

-The most common language spoken in Patterson is English.
-Other important languages spoken here include Spanish and Arabic.
+The most common language spoken in Patterson is Spanish.
+Other important languages spoken here include English and Arabic.